Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Methodology

-In the action chain, the framework executes the actions workflow for each node until it finishes the whole chain, as shown in Algorithm~\ref{algo:over}.
+In the action chain, the framework executes the data collection for each node until it finishes the whole chain, as shown in Algorithm~\ref{algo:over}.

 \paragraph{Information Retrieval.} In the information retrieval stage, we need to find the most relevant and similar contents from different knowledge/data sources.
 At first, we choose both sub-questions and guess the answer of each node as a query section, $QS_n$.
-Then, with the encoding of LLM's embedding model\footnote{we use text-embedding-ada-002 from OpenAI.}, we transfer our query $QS_n = \left\{\texttt{Sub}_n | A_n\right\}$ into a 1536-dimension vector $Emb\{QS_n\}$.
+Then, with the encoding of LLM's embedding model, we transfer our query $QS_n = \left\{\texttt{Sub}_n | A_n\right\}$ into a 1536-dimension vector $Emb\{QS_n\}$.
 With this embedded vector, we can perform information retrieval and then rank the results by calculating the similarity.
 Finally, actions return the top-k results $R_{\{QS\}}$:

 \paragraph{Answering Verification.} After the information retrieval, we verify the information conflicts between guess answer $A_n$ and retrieved facts $R_{\{QS\}}$.
-Inspired by the ROUGE \cite{lin2004rouge}, we propose a multi-reference faith score, MRFS.
+Inspired by the ROUGE \citep{lin2004rouge}, we propose the MRFS.
 To get the MRFS, we compute the pairwise faith score $S$ between a candidate summary and every reference, then take the maximum of faith scores. $S$ is a composite metric computed based on three individual components: Precision (P), Recall (Rcl), and Average Word Length (AWL) in the Candidate Summary.
 The mathematical representation of the score is given by:

 Where: \begin{itemize} \item \bm{$\alpha, \beta, \gamma$} are weights corresponding to the importance of Precision, Recall, and Average Word Length, respectively.
-Their values can be adjusted based on specific requirements but should sum up to 1 for normalization purposes. \item \bm{$P$} (Precision) is the fraction of relevant instances among the retrieved instances.
-It is calculated as:
+Their values can be adjusted based on specific requirements but should sum up to 1 for normalization purposes. \item \bm{$P$} (Precision) is the ratio of relevant tokens among the retrieved tokens: